gbeckers/Darr/docs/index.rst

 your numeric arrays and metadata with one line of code while long-term and tool-independent accessibility and easy shareability is ensured.
-In addition, Darr provides fast memory-mapped read/write access to such disk-based data and the ability to append data, enabling arrays that are larger than available RAM.
+In addition, Darr provides fast memory-mapped read/write access to such disk-based data and the ability to append data, , so that arrays may be larger than available RAM..

 To maximize wide readability of your data, Darr is based on a combination of flat binary and human-readable text files.
 It automatically saves a